 Highlights of Martín’s 17/18 season included the opening of the Los Angeles Chamber Orchestra season with Joshua Bell as soloist, debuts with the Frankfurt Radio Symphony, Bilbao Symphony, Essen Philharmonic and Bordeaux orchestras, and returns to the New Zealand Symphony, RTE Symphony and Swedish Radio Symphony orchestras.

-Since turning to conducting only five years ago he has worked with an impressive list of orchestras that includes the London Philharmonic Orchestra, Orchestre Philharmonique de Radio France, Saint Paul Chamber Orchestra, New Zealand Symphony Orchestra, Queensland Symphony Orchestra, Royal Scottish National Orchestra, Orchestre National du Capitol de Toulouse, Swedish Radio Symphony Orchestra, Orquestra Sinfônica do Estado de São Paulo, London Mozart Players, Lausanne Chamber Orchestra, National Orchestra Lyon, Beijing Symphony Orchestra, Academy of St Martin in the Fields, Ulster Orchestra and Winterthur Orchestra.
+Since turning to conducting only five years ago, he has worked with an impressive list of orchestras including the London Philharmonic Orchestra, Orchestre Philharmonique de Radio France, Royal Liverpool Philharmonic Orchestra, Orquestra Sinfònica de Barcelona and the Philharmonia Orchestra as well as the Saint Paul Chamber Orchestra, Queensland Symphony Orchestra, Royal Scottish National Orchestra, RTVE Orchestra in Madrid, Orchestre National du Capitol de Toulouse, Swedish Radio Symphony Orchestra, Orquestra Sinfônica do Estado de São Paulo, London Mozart Players, Lausanne Chamber Orchestra, Beijing Symphony Orchestra, Academy of St Martin in the Fields, Ulster Orchestra and Winterthur Orchestra.

 Born in Santander, Spain, Jaime Martín studied with Antonio Arias in Madrid and later with Paul Verhey in The Hague, Holland.